TatianaMou/INST326-Project/README.md

 ## Installation and Setup Instructions
 This code was created in Google Colab.
+All of the test functions have the necessary data available in the cells to easily run and see an example of how they work.

 ```bash
 python -m venv .venv
 source .venv/bin/activate # Linux/Mac